On the modeling and mitigation of interference fringes in polarimetric instrumentation: The impact of polarization fringes on optical-design trades

 \begin{enumerate} \item The placing of a retarder in a converging or diverging beam introduces concerns about the retarder's spatial uniformity and FOV dependence of its calibration \cite{JATIS8}.
 This can be mitigated in the design phase of the retarder, as well as through the specification of adequate fabrication tolerances, the adoption of accurate metrology equipment to measure retarder variation, and the use of appropriate data reduction algorithms \cite{JATIS4,JATIS9,SolPhysDMH}.

-\item The suppression of fringes by averaging over the angular span of a converging or diverging beam will in general be accompanied by some degree of depolarization (see Sect.~5 and App.~B of \cite{Ha23}, and Ch.~6 of \cite{ChipmanBook}).
-An example of this can be seen in Fig.~\ref{fig:Polstar PCM}, particularly in the $QQ/II$ element, which shows a clear reduction of the spectral mean value of that Mueller element going from a collimated beam (black curve) to an f/13 beam (orange curve).
-Depolarization can be modeled, measured, and accounted for in calibration algorithms if necessary \cite{LuChipman1996, Chpman05, ossikovski2009, Noble2012, Ha23}.
+\item The suppression of fringes by averaging over the angular span of a converging or diverging beam will in general be accompanied by some degree of depolarization (see Sect.~5 of \cite{Ha23}, and Ch.~6 of \cite{ChipmanBook}).
+Therefore, depolarization must be modeled during system design, to ensure amplitudes remain below the allocated error budget.
+Common error budgets in solar telescopes adopt depolarization limits near 1\% (e.g. DKIST \cite{SolPhysDMH}, Hinode \cite{Ichimoto08}).
+It is also important to remark that depolarization can easily be measured in the lab to validate models (c.f.~\cite{Ha23}, App.~B), and if necessary it can be accounted for in calibration algorithms by including appropriate variables in the system model \cite{LuChipman1996, Chipman05, ossikovski2009, Noble2012, Ha23}.

 \item The use of glass windows of sufficient thickness to manipulate the fringe period magnifies the risks associated with beam wobble during the rotation of the optic through the modulation cycle.
 This can be mitigated by imposing tight rotary stage fabrication tolerances and using high-accuracy optical alignment equipment such as laser trackers \cite{JATIS11}. \end{enumerate}